Ghini/ghini.desktop/doc/use_cases-jbq.rst

          .. image:: images/tag-delete.png

-  ..  admonition:: be aware of the available search strategies
+  ..  admonition:: Be aware of the available search strategies
       :class: toggle

          This is nicely documented, "più non dimandare" and `read the docs